Aeritalia F-104S Starfighter

-The Aeritalia F-104S Starfighter was a licensed production Italian version of the Lockheed F-104 Starfighter, which served in the Italian Air Force, and was its mainstay from the late 1960s until the beginning of the 21st century.
+The Aeritalia F-104S Starfighter is a licensed production Italian version of the Lockheed F-104 Starfighter, which served in the Italian Air Force, and was its mainstay from the late 1960s until the beginning of the 21st century.
 The F-104S also served in the Turkish Air Force until the mid-1990s.
 The F-104S was the final development of the Starfighter line.

 Derived from Lockheed's design studies on a "Super Starfighter", the F-104S was one of the most capable of the F-104 series, and destined to be the last in service worldwide.
 The F-104S (upgraded to ASA/M standard) was retired from service in October 2004.

 Design and development

 F-104S in original camouflage scheme with Sparrow missiles mounted under the wings, around 1969.

 The F-104 series had entered a second development phase with the F-104G (for Germany, lead country for this version).
 While the USAF had no more interest in the F-104, Lockheed proposed the Model CL-901 featuring the new J79-GE-19 engine and the improved Sparrow III.
 Further proposed developments included the CL-958 with larger wings, the CL-981 with retractable canard wings behind the cockpit, and the CL-984 optimised for low-level strike missions.
 An RF-104G was modified and flew in December 1966 as the prototype CL-901 "Super Starfighter".
 Externally, the new type had slightly larger air intakes and steel inlet guide vanes that allowed an increase in operating temperature from 121 to 175 °C, enabling a maximum speed of Mach 2.2.

 During the first five years in Italian service, 23 F-104G aircraft were lost; as only 80 to 90 F-104s (of 149 acquired) were operational at best, it was decided to purchase a new interceptor and fighter-bomber to reinforce front-line units.

 The AMI mid-1960s "AW-X" (All-Weather-eXperimental) requirement for a new all-weather fighter aircraft led to an evaluation of many available types: the McDonnell Douglas F-4B/C Phantom, Dassault Mirage IIIC-1, BAC Lightning, and North American F-100S Super Sabre among others.
 The eventual choice was the Lockheed CL-980 (a simplified version with the same wings of the projected Model CL-901).
 On 26 January 1966, the AMI chose the definitive F-104S as their future fighter.
 The first F-104S was actually a modified Fiat-built F-104G, MM6658, that acted as an aerodynamic prototype and first flew on 22 December 1966, while a second prototype, MM6660, fitted with new avionics systems closer to the final configuration, flew on 28 February 1967.
 MM.6701, the first production F-104S built by Aeritalia flew on 30 December 1968.